heyauri/rioParticlesNetwork/README.md

             //whether the radius of particles changeable
             //if true, their radius will be the result of multiply the base radius above and a random number together
             radiusChangeable: true,
+            //if true,some of the particles will change their speeds randomly
+            speedChangeRandomly: false
     });

 #### 3.start it